 An asthma attack is exactly that - the muscles around the airways and the lining of the air passages tighten.
 Swelling reduces the amount of air that can pass through the airways and leads to a high-pitched, wheezing sound.

 Asthma attacks can become life-threatening if the airflow in the lungs becomes severely blocked.
-Quick-relief asthma inhalers like albuterol are often used to treat sudden asthma attacks.
+Quick-relief asthma inhalers like albuterol (ProAir HFA, ProAir RespiClick, Proventil HFA, Ventolin HFA) are often used to treat sudden asthma attacks.

 What Causes Asthma?

 The exact reason why people get asthma is not fully known.
-A family history and the environment seem to play a role, but not for all people.
+A family history and the environment seem to play a role for most, but not all, people.

 In sensitive people, breathing in allergy-causing substances (called allergens or triggers) can start asthma symptoms.
 Triggers include pet dander, dust mites, cockroach allergens, molds, or pollens.
 Respiratory infections, exercise, cold air, stress, food sulfites, tobacco smoke, and other air pollutants can also trigger asthma symptoms.